joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 Below we will go through the overall structure of the program; layout pseudocode its important algorithms; and discuss any non-trivial choices or changes that were made to the program as it was developed.

-While the majority of the questions involve a 2D grid, the code was written to handle 3D scenarios, with 2D grids being implemented as a
+While the majority of the questions involve a 2D grid, the code was written to handle 3D scenarios, with 2D grids being implemented as single plane in a 3D grid, this is discussed later on in the report.

+### Program Structure

+The program is split into three mostly separate components:

+- The `Grid` which handles memory for the 3D grid of cells, as well as their different varieties, with the corresponding rules for current propagation.
+- The `ClusterFinder` which holds an immutable reference to the `Grid` that it operates on.
+- `= this`

+- nd the different types of the rules for current propagation.
+It also includes formatting code for the grid to allow presentation to the user.
+- The `ClusterFinder`, this is an object created to find clusters.
+It takes an immutable reference to a `Grid`, and with either a pre-chosen, or random grid position, will start forming a conduction cluster.
+- The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.

+---

 - 2D considerations
 - Not choosing insulators
 - Time complexity analysis
-- Memory managment considerations
+- Memory management considerations

-### Program Structure

-The program is split into three mostly separate components:
+	- Reuse of temp array

 ### Structure of Rust Code

 The code was split into 3 parts:

-- The `Grid` which handles memory for the 2D grid of cells as well as their different types and the different types of the rules for current propagation.
-It also includes formatting code for the grid to allow presentation to the user.
-- The `ClusterFinder` this is an object created to find clusters.
-It takes an immutable reference to a `Grid`, and with either a pre-chosen, or random grid position, will start forming a conduction cluster.
-- The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.

 The Rust code itself can be found in the `rust` folder of the hand-in as a GitHub cannot be provided to maintain anonymity, it will not be reproduced here (as this is a C coursework).
 Instead pseudocode versions of important algorithms are presented, for example the uniform random generator of N positions; and the [[Development#Cluster Finder]] algorithm.